garronej/semasim-frontend/docs/index.md

-# Here lies the semasim web assets
+Root for semasim web assets